BishrGhalil/BishrGhalil/README.md

 ### Hey 👋🏻.
 <br />

-I'm Beshr Ghalil, A Computer Science student from Syria.
+I'm Beshr Alghalil, A Computer Science student from Syria.
 I am interested in and develop (open source) software solutions using C, Python, Bash and other technologies.

-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💬 Ask me about anything, I am happy to help;

 #### Github Stats